 How to Pay Your GA Traffic Ticket

 Some counties allow drivers to pay their traffic ticket fines online; others require different payment methods.

 How to Pay Your Georgia Traffic Ticket Online

 Neither the GA Department of Driver Services (DDS) nor the Georgia court system has a uniform online payment system in place for paying traffic tickets online; however, some individual counties do allow online payments.

 Check to see if your court allows drivers to pay traffic tickets online.

-Because courts vary on the payment options and methods they accept, be sure to ask whether:
+Since traffic courts vary on the payment options and methods they accept, be sure to ask whether:

 - Personal checks, cashiers checks, money orders, credit cards, debit cards, and cash are accepted.

-Check Your Driving Record
+Check Your Georgia Driving Record

 It's important to keep up with your driving record to make sure: